ethom98/cltfc-2025-midseason-review/README.md

 # Charlotte FC 2025 Mid-Season Review

 This project presents a mid-season tactical and statistical analysis of Charlotte FC during the 2025 MLS campaign.
-Built as part of the UNC Charlotte Sports Analytics Practicum, the goal was to extract insights from match data and present findings to Fc's Data Analytics Team.
+Built as part of the UNC Charlotte Sports Analytics Practicum, the goal was to extract insights from match data and present findings to FC's Data Analytics Team.

 ## 📈 Key Metrics Analyzed
 - xG & goal production